Coat of arms of Norway: Usage

 Royal decree of 20 May 1927 states: The coat of arms of the Realm may be used only by the state's authorities in the exercise of their official activity.
 The coat of arms may be used by the Royal Court, by the government and its ministries, by the parliament, by the law courts, and by some others.
 Matters of the coat of arms are treated by the Ministry of Foreign Affairs.
 The state coat of arms has no achievement save the surmounting crown.

 The royal coat of arms is defined in the resolution of 30 December 1905.
 In the coat of arms of the realm, a heraldic royal crown is placed directly on top of the shield.
 In the royal coat of arms, the shield of the arms of the realm is on a mantle purple lined ermine with a royal crown on top.
-Three sides of the shield are surrounded by the collar of the Royal Order of St. Olaf.
+Three sides of the shield are surrounded by the collar of the Royal Order of St. Olav.

-The following coats of arms are displayed with the collar of the Order of St. Olaf.
+The following coats of arms are displayed with the collar of the Order of St. Olav.
 However, not all Princes and Princesses are Grand Cross holders or, for that sake, members of this order at all, wherefore their respective coats of arms do not include this achievement.

 The Royal Standard of Norway is the Norwegian arms in banner form.